oasisprotocol/old-docs/src/hsm/ledger.md

 This will create an `entity.json` file in `/localhostdir/entity/` that contains the public key generated on the device associated with `--signer.ledger.address`, derived from a path with an account index of `--signer.ledger.index`.
-The `--signer ledger` flag is important here as it specifies use of the Ledger backend.
+The `--signer.backend ledger` flag is important here as it specifies use of the Ledger backend.

 This command must be run anytime a new account index is to be used, with a new `/localhostdir/entity/` provided.